rominaoji/rominaoji.github.io/_pages/about.md

 Romina Oji
 ======
-I am an M.Sc. student in the Computer Engineering Department at University of Tehran, advised by Dr. Hesham Faili.
+I am M.Sc. student in the Computer Engineering Department at University of Tehran, advised by Dr. Hesham Faili.

 Research Interests
 ======